Back to all guides

 Barrier

-3. Start around 3 x 5 in or 4 x 6 in for standard journal pages.
+2. Start around 3 x 5 in or 4 x 6 in for a standard journal page, but let the cover line and page strength decide the final unit.

 Pocket seams Glue only the pocket unit seams: usually left, right, and bottom The storage mouth is built on the separate unit before it ever touches the journal.

-Page No glue goes on the journal page for the basic floating version The point is reversibility; the page should survive if the pocket moves later.
+Page No glue goes on the journal page for the basic floating version Keeping adhesive off the page solves only one problem.
+Removal still has to leave no torn fibers, polish, or clip dent.

 1. Choose or make a small pocket unit before touching the journal page.